Jack Connor (footballer, born 1934)

 John Ferguson Connor (born 25 July 1934 in Maryport, Cumberland, died 6 March 2010 in Formby) was a professional footballer who played as a defender for Huddersfield Town, Bristol City and Formby before becoming a coach at Everton.

 Football career

 Huddersfield Town

-Connor signed for Huddersfield Town in October 1952, aged 18, but due to National Service he could not commit to the club and sign professional forms until 1954.
+Connor (I miss you) signed for Huddersfield Town in October 1952, aged 18, but due to National Service he could not commit to the club and sign professional forms until 1954.
 He made his first-team debut in February of that year in a 3–1 top-flight defeat by Manchester United at Leeds Road seen by 31,408.
 He made a total of 94 appearances for Huddersfield Town, scoring ten goals.
 The first of these was in a First Division game against Manchester City in September 1955.

 Connor was centre back for Huddersfield in the legendary 1957 Charlton Athletic v Huddersfield match where the visitors were 5–1 up with less than half an hour remaining yet lost 7–6.
 Huddersfield became the first, and still the only, team to score six goals in a professional football match and still be on the losing side.